-Priority Evidence Progress Over the next six mon ths A successful transformation programme that delivers real change for residents not just cost savings As government funding reduces and the needs of our communities change, we need to change as an organisation to be in a position to deliver for our residents and businesses.
+Evidence Progress Over the next six months As government funding reduces and the needs of our communities change, we need to change as an organisation to be in a position to deliver for our residents and businesses.
 The Shaping our Future programme is entering its fourth phase.
 The first three phases have delivered the necessary insight and toolkits to ensure that the council transforms into an agile and financially secure organisation with services to its residents being at the core.
-The next phase or delivery phase will use the toolkits to begin aligning the organisation to the target operating model, which will include: redesigning our services from a user standpoint embracing new and emerging technologies, providing information on digital tools, technologies, processes, and their uses the enabling of smart workstyles setting targets to realign services to priorities and drive performance
+The next phase or delivery phase will use the toolkits to begin aligning the organisation to the target operating model, which will include: redesigning our services from a user standpoint embracing new and emerging technologies, providing information on digital tools, technologies, processes, and their uses the enabling of smart workstyles setting targets to realign services to priorities and drive performance s As government funding reduces and the needs of our communities change, we need to change as an organisation to be in a position to deliver for our residents and

 Priority Evidence Progress We will also implement the Digital Strategy to ensure residents can access services in most efficient way to enable the council to drive forwards its ambitions of being a modern, agile and flexible organisation.
 Integrated into the programme has been the full restructure of the corporate planning process from the setting of the political priorities following the golden thread though to individual objectives and performance management.
 This will align with the target operating model to ensure transparency and clear reporting throughout.
 Quarterly reporting on the programme is in place to Cabinet and Scrutiny.
 Explore the use of Direct Debits for services and using the website for dealing with payments in one transaction Council tax direct debit take up in November 2021 in Havant borough was 80.98%.
-32 However, direct debits for services are currently not provided.
+However, direct debits for services are currently not provided.
 A business case is being developed as the current collection software does not meet the necessary standards set by both the banks and finance legislation to offer this facility across the authority.
 Aim to create a 'paperless' council by issuing councillor IT and encouraging all staff to also go 'paperless' There are 56,044 council tax dwellings in Havant borough (as of November 2021).
 As of November 2021, 4,522 accounts subscribed to e-billing for Havant borough.
 Therefore, e-billing currently accounts for 8% of council tax dwellings.
-33 Print costs 2021/22 £63,000 Implement a targeted campaign to increase e-billing across the borough.
+Print costs 2021/22 £63,000 Implement a targeted campaign to increase e-billing across the borough.
 Deploy improvements in the democratic services software application to deliver more digital functionality.
 Present a business case for investment in councillors' IT arrangements, and implement if approved.
 Post costs 2021/22 £83,500 The printing and postage of major council committee papers costs on average £3,000 per annum including materials and staff time.
 A consistent approach to desktop IT provision will be more efficient and reduce the security risk to the council.